Wreath Macdonald polynomials as eigenstates: Shuffle algebra

 \subsubsection{Dual elements of evaluation functionals}

-Our first step is to figure out dual elements in $\Sss^+$ with respect to the pairing (Definition \ref{PairDef}) for a certain renormalization of the evaluation functionals.
 For an integer $a$, we denote by $\bar{a}$ its class modulo $\ell$.
-In what follows, we will first consider one long partition $L_p^{(n)}$ at a time, and in this case, we will index variables by nonnegative integers so that $x_{i,r}$ is assigned to $x_a$, where $a$ is the $r$th integer greater than or equal to $p$ with $\bar{a}=i$.
+In what follows, we will first consider the long partitions, and in this case, we will index variables by nonnegative integers so that $x_{i,r}$ is assigned to $x_a$, where $a$ is the $r$th integer greater than or equal to $p$ with $\bar{a}=i$.
+Recall that ``$\Sym$'' is the color-symmetrizer, and note that our choice of labeling the variables using $\left\{ x_a \right\}$ is not important if those variables are in a color-symmetric function.